dowenberghmark/FPGA-SHA256/README.md

 ## Run Benchmarks
 Benchmarks can be generated for both device and host.

-Generate enough passwords (100 GB) with:
+Generate enough passwords (100 GB required for benchmarks script) with:

 `python host/generate_random_passwords.py 100000000`